sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver/examples/README.md

 * **mode** - This is set to MOVING_IMAGE so that moving images can be drawn by using double buffering.
 The write_frame_buffer() function is called on each frame change.
 In this example global variables are used to offset where the beginning of the sequence starts.
 * **ms_delay** This is set to NO_DELAY for the fastest possible change between each frame.

 In this example the frame buffer is accessed through an 64 bit pointer by using get_active_frame_buffer_uint64().
-This means that two pixels are written simaltaneously for a performance boost.
+This means that two pixels are written simultaneously for a performance boost.